Chemistry, Associate in Science for Transfer

 TOTAL MAJOR UNITS36

-Additional Requirements24
+Additional Requirements27

-Total Units60
+Total Units63

-Please refer to the graduation requirements section of the Catalog for information about degree and certificate requirements including Reading and Writing, Mathematics, Information Competency, and General Education requirements.
+Please refer to the program requirements section of the Catalog for information about associate degree requirements and certificate requirements including Information Competency, and General Education requirements.

 The model sequence of coursework below is one pathway for students to complete the program.
 The information below is not an official educational plan.
 An MPC Counselor can assist you with creating a personalized education plan based on your academic, career, and personal goals.
 Visit MPC’s Counseling website for more information about Counseling and up-to-date program requirements.